google/WebFundamentals/src/content/en/tools/workbox/guides/route-requests.md

 );
 ```

-Or you can write regular expressions that test for a specifc URL format, for
+Or you can write regular expressions that test for a specific URL format, for
 example a blog that follows the format `/blog/<year>/<month>/<post title slug>`.

 ```javascript